Personal Critical Illness Insurance in Alberta

 • Loss of independent existence

-Definitions matter enormously.
-Two policies may both list "cancer" but define what qualifies very differently.
-We compare definitions across insurers as part of finding the right policy — not just price.
+Definitions matter.
+Two policies might both list "cancer" but define it very differently in fine print.
+We compare definitions across insurers, not just prices.

-Some policies also include partial benefits (10-25% of the face amount) for less severe conditions like early-stage cancer, ductal carcinoma in situ, or coronary angioplasty.
-These are useful, but the main protection is the full benefit on a major diagnosis.
+Some policies pay partial benefits (10-25% of the face amount) for less severe conditions like early-stage cancer, ductal carcinoma in situ, or coronary angioplasty.
+Useful, but the main protection sits with the full benefit on a major diagnosis.

 Why It's Often Underestimated

-In Canada, we tend to think public healthcare covers everything.
+Canadians tend to assume public healthcare covers everything.
 It doesn't.

 • Lost income when you can't work for months